 This is an old and outdated copy of Unintended Consequences.
 Please see our most recent version.

-This document collects reported cases where the anti-circumvention provisions of the DMCA have been invoked not against pirates, but against consumers, scientists, and legitimate competitors.
+This document collects a number of reported cases where the anti-circumvention provisions of the DMCA have been invoked not against pirates, but against consumers, scientists, and legitimate competitors.
 It will be updated from time to time as additional cases come to light.
-The previous version, from April of 2006, is also available.
+The latest version can always be obtained at www.eff.org.

 In practice, the anti-circumvention provisions have been used to stifle a wide array of legitimate activities, rather than to stop copyright infringement.
 As a result, the DMCA has developed into a serious threat to several important public policy priorities: